 When you are content with the orchestration setting, it’s time to automate its execution.
 This is done simply by setting the orchestration Schedule:

 The orchestration schedule is set in Coordinated Universal Time (UTC) so that the orchestration always runs in a single unambiguous point in time.
 For clarity, the schedule is displayed in your local time.
 Keep in mind that other users may see different schedules.
-These may even differ during the year because of DST.
+These may even differ throughout the year because of Daylight Saving Time DST.

-Before scheduling an orchestration, be sure to run it and asses a reasonable schedule.
-An orchestration itself is considered a component configuration which means that it will not run in parallel.
-When you trigger an orchestration job and there is still a previous orchestration job running (some of the configured tasks are still running), the newly created orchestration job will be waiting until the previous one finishes.
-This means that if you have an orchestration running for one hour, and you schedule it to run every 30 minutes, you’ll still have your tables updated only every hour.
-Plus you’ll also clog the project with waiting jobs.
+Before scheduling an orchestration, be sure to run it first to see what schedule would work best.
+An orchestration itself is considered a component configuration and it will not run in parallel.
+When you trigger an orchestration job while the previous orchestration job is still running (some of the configured tasks), the new job will be waiting until the previous one finishes.
+This means that if your orchestration runs for one hour and you schedule it to run every 30 minutes, you’ll still have your tables updated only once in an hour.
+Plus, you’ll also clog the project with waiting jobs.

 An orchestration is designed to run unattended.
 That means that a new API Token is created automatically when you create an orchestration.